CommitHub/CommitHub-Blog/src/pages/blogs/01-07-2020-beginners-guide-to-vim/index.md

     published: true
 ---

 Vim is a very powerful open-source tool that has been in development since 1988 with its first public release in 1991.
-It was derived from [Vi](https://en.wikipedia.org/wiki/Vi) and it was an improvement to that software.
+It was derived from <a href="https://en.wikipedia.org/wiki/Vi" rel="noopener" target="_blank">Vi</a> and it was an improvement to that software.
 The good news about this text editor that it's installed by default on most Linux distributions.
 If you are into dev ops or just a developer you might have come across Vim and get frustrated not knowing how to quit.
 I won't lie learning Vim has a learning curve due to the many commands it has but this is what it makes it so powerful.
 It's worth the time put it to get to know this tool, at least the basics.

 ## Why Vim?